-- C. A betting ticket shall consist of at least two (2) parts: - 1.
-An original, which shall be transacted and issued through a printer and given to the customer; and, - 2.
-A copy that shall be recorded concurrently with the generation of the original ticket either on paper or other storage media (e.g., tape or diskette). - D. Upon accepting a wager, the betting ticket that is created shall contain the following: - 1.
-A unique transaction identifier; - 2.
+- F. The gaming facility will not accept wagers on credit. - G. Upon accepting a wager, the betting ticket that is created shall contain the following: - 1.
+A unique transaction identifier (e.g., barcode or similar unique identifier); - 2.
 Gaming operation name (or identification number) and station number; - 3.
 Race track, race number, horse identification or event identification, as applicable; - 4.
-Type of bet(s), each bet amount, total number of bets, and total take; and, - 5.
-Date and time. - E. All tickets shall be considered final at post time. - F. If a gaming operation voids a betting ticket written prior to post time, it shall be immediately entered into the system. - G. Future wagers shall be accepted and processed in the same manner as regular wagers.
+Type of bet(s), each bet amount, total number of bets, and total take; and - 5.
+Date and time. - H. All tickets shall be considered final at post time; no portion or percentage of the value of a pari-mutuel wager will be refunded thereafter. - I. If a gaming operation voids a betting ticket written prior to post time, it shall be immediately entered into the system. - J. Tickets will not be written or voided after the outcome of an event is known. - K. Future wagers shall be accepted and processed in the same manner as regular wagers. - L. The gaming operation is prohibited from the following; - 1.
+Accepting from a patron less than full face value of a pari-mutuel wager; - 2.
+Agreeing to refund or rebate to a patron any portion or percentage of the value of a pari-mutuel wager after post time; or - 3.
+Increasing the payoff of, or pay a bonus on, a winning pari-mutuel wager.

-10.4 Payout Standards.
+10.6 Equipment Standards